kettanaito/sentinel-dom/docs/examples/usage-with-react.md

 # Usage with React

 ## Example
 You can use `Observer` just as you would in any other scenario.
-However, you need to declare the tracker **after** the mounting of the target component.
+However, you need to declare the `Observer` **after** the mounting of the target component.

 ```js
 import { Observer } from 'sentinel-dom';